emateoalvarez/demoChoucair/README.md

 # demoChoucair
-This is an automation for a webpage using pattern screenplay
+This is an automation for a webpage using the screenplay pattern

 ## Run Locally 🚀